cleancoindev/XchangePOSv1/README.md

-XchangePay development tree
+XchangePOS v1.0 development tree

-XchangePay is a PoS-based cryptocurrency.
+XchangePOS v1.0 is a PoS-based cryptocurrency.